ricardobeat/node-polyglot/README.md

 If you want to save it to a file, .i.e. `lang/strings.txt`:
     pullstrings views lang/strings.txt

-You can then copy that to your language folder and carry on making your app available to the whole world.
+You can then copy that to your language folder to an exports object and proceed translating.